 From frameworks to standards, apprenticeships are changing, including the way apprentices are assessed.
-Reformed apprenticeships include an End-Point Assessment (EPA) provided by a Government approved independent Apprenticeship Assessment Organisation (AAO) to determine an apprentice’s competency against the knowledge, skills and behaviours specified by employers.
+Reformed apprenticeships include an End Point Assessment (EPA) provided by a Government approved independent Apprentice Assessment Organisation (AAO) to determine an apprentice’s competency against the Knowledge, Skills and Behaviours required by employers.

-NOCN is a market-leading AAO appointed to provide EPA for 21 apprenticeship standards in 10 specialist sectors.
-We believe that it is the assessment element that will ‘make apprenticeships matter’ for employers, training providers and apprentices by ensuring that apprenticeships are successfully completed and apprentices are more employable and socailly mobile as a result.
+We believe that it is the assessment element that will ‘make apprenticeships matter’ for employers, training providers and apprentices by ensuring that apprenticeships are successfully completed and apprentices are more employable and socially mobile as a result.

 The EPA is a vital part of the apprenticeship journey as it evaluates the individual’s competency and provides certification to qualify the apprentice.
 From the outset, employers should ensure that apprenticeships are designed in a way that supports the EPA.
 It is important that training providers and employers choose AAOs that are both operationally ready and have the experience to offer quality support throughout the apprenticeship from development to pre-assessment to completion.

-Employers register on the Government’s Digital Apprenticeship Service (DAS) to provide apprenticeships, choosing a training provider and AAO, agreeing prices for the training and EPA, then they recruit their apprentice.
+Employers register on the Government’s online Apprentices Service to provide apprenticeships, choosing a training provider and AAO, agreeing prices for the training and EPA, then they recruit their apprentice.

 Apprenticeships last from a minimum of 12 to 24 months, with higher-level standards taking longer.

 Once employed, the apprentice is ‘On Programme’ to gain the specific knowledge, skills and behaviour to be competent in their job.
 Each apprenticeship has its own method of achieving and demonstrating competence, which can include: